6 Unusual Vaginal Fluids Decoded

 The vagina never quits.
 It's a self-cleaning, tissue-shedding, lubricating ecosystem of bacteria, yeast, and glitter.
 OK, I'm exaggerating with the glitter.
 But only because what we are about to talk about is not really very, well, glittery: I'm talking about weird vaginal fluids and what they mean for your reproductive health.
-You might think vagina ownership is just a pain, and sometimes it is, but when you really break it down, your lady flower pot is more like a garden of wonders.
-The stuff that comes out of it is just a daily part of life for most women.
+You might think vagina ownership is just a pain, and sometimes it is, but when you really break it down, it's more like a garden of wonders.
+The stuff that comes out of it is just a daily part of life for most of us.
 Sometimes our discharge is just a little clear trickle.
 Sometimes it's more like a creamy tsunami.
-And sometimes it's an usual color with an unusual L odor.
+And sometimes it's an usual color with an unusual odor.
 It can get a little hard to navigate, but we all know there's no shame in the vagina-owning game.

 1. Green & Foamy